 How does this happen on The Great Lakes?

 . . .
 And how do those twenty foot snow hills form off the shoreline?
-I especially always wondered how that happened and after many years of living in the area very near Lake Michigan, I finally had the opportunity to watch the progression!
+I especially always wondered how that happened and after many years of living in the area near Lake Michigan, I finally had the opportunity to watch the progression!
 If you look closely at the last two photos above, you can see icy waves splashing up off the ice shelf, sometimes reaching 40 feet in the air.
 Well, every time the waves land, there are a multitude of sandy ice chunks sprayed over the frozen ice sheet or shelf.
-Then, as long as the ice sheet doesn't spread farther out from shore, the constant flow and crashing waves eventually builds up the mounds into giant spectacles.
-Once the ice sheet spreads farther out, the process stops and the ice mounds stay suspended there until the next melt, which is often not until Spring returns.
+Then, the constant flow and crashing waves eventually builds up the mounds into giant spectacles.
+Once the ice sheet spreads farther out, the process stops and the ice mounds stay suspended there until the next melt, which is often not until Spring warm up.

 But what is the process whereby the fresh water reservoirs of The Great Lakes suddenly transforms from free flowing into a frozen suspensions in the first place?

 First, the air temperature reaches below freezing followed by the surface of the water temperature.
 Next, ice chunks form and float on the surface.
 If the lake is calm, the ice chunks are slowly pushed towards the shore and eventually stick together.
 The end result is not a solid sheet, necessarily, but rather ice balls or ice chunks freezing together on the shoreline.

 The next group of photos were taken before the big storm struck showing the progression when the ice sheet initially forms.